tmichniewski/MiniSpark/README.md

   (r: Record, output: Adder.Output) => r.copy(id = output))
 ```

-Moreover, to make it work, it does not be like that that input schema of Record contains
+Moreover, to make it work, it does not have to be like that, that input schema of Record contains
 an `id` column.
 It is the getter responsibility to provide value of Adder.Input type,
 even if this would require to carry this out through some not so complex processing.
+In other words, if the input schema had no `id` column, then the getter method may produce it.

-Consequently, the same with the constructor, it is not required that output schema,
+Consequently, the same with the constructor method, it is not required that output schema,
-here also of type Record, is subclass of Adder.Output type, as it is the constructor
+here also of type Record, is a subclass of Adder.Output type, as it is the constructor
 responsibility to perform conversion from input record and output of the mapper function
-produced by build factory method.
+produced by build factory method to the output schema.

 Finally, the most important is that the real logic is inside the mapper function
 which deals with the types Input and Output and these things are implemented inside
 the function of this pattern type.
+This is the logic of this transformation.
 Please notice that this logic might be arbitrarily complicated
 and be implemented using pure functions, while getter and constructor are only interfaces
-to input and output schemas, and they are provided not during this function implementation,
+to input and output schemas, and they are provided not during the function implementation,
 but during real usage in a given context.

 In other words, the function implemented according to such a pattern follows typical pattern of ETL:
 - Extract is the getter,
 - Transform is the mapper function produced by factory method build,
 - Load is the constructor.

+The emphasis is that it is the mapper function - the middle one - that is the most complex.
+The other two are just interfaces to input and output schemas.